laboon/cs1632/study-guides/midterm-2-study-guide.md

 * Be able to describe/test for common attacks: injection, broken authentication, XSS, insecure storage, buffer overruns, smashing the stack, security misconfiguration, insecure object references, social engineering
 * Understand the steps of penetration testing, and why it is useful
 * How does security testing differ from other kinds of testing?

+## LANGUAGE AND QUALITY
+* How does Rust protect from common program failures?

 ## INTERACTING WITH STAKEHOLDERS
 * Be able to name some stakeholders and what is important to them (upper management, project management, testers, other developers)